▶ Quick Overview

 For covered properties, annual rent increases are capped at the lesser of:

-• 📊 5% + local CPI (Consumer Price Index for All Urban Consumers for the applicable metropolitan area)
+• 📊 5% + local CPI (Consumer Price Index for the applicable metropolitan area)

 📄 Get Free Rent Increase Notice Form